Where To Start Decluttering

 Once you are in the right frame of mind for decluttering, it is time to think about what you want to achieve.

-Instead, break your large goal into smaller goals.
+In other words, break your large goal into smaller goals that are more achievable.

 Even trying to declutter a whole room is too much for your first task.

-I would recommend starting with a small bathroom drawer or vanity drawer first.
+I would recommend setting a small goal like starting with a small bathroom drawer or vanity drawer first.